Git Fetch vs Pull: Which Command Should You Use More Often?

 Every developer has their preference, and both commands have their place in modern development workflows.
 The key is understanding when to use each one and why your choice matters for your productivity and code quality.

-The Case for git pull
+The Case for git pull: Speed and Simplicity

 Why Many Developers Prefer git pull